Quantum gravity on the black hole horizon: Discussion

 \section{Discussion}

 In this article, we studied scattering processes with an impact parameter less than $R_S$ but greater than Planck scale.
 This is the regime where quantum gravity effects are important.
 Remarkably, the amplitude can be computed non-perturbatively in $\hbar$ and $\gamma \sim M_{Pl}/M_{BH}$, provided that the centre of mass energy of the collision satisfies $s\gg \gamma^2 M^2_{Pl}$; this relation is easily satisfied for large black holes.
 The non-perturbative amplitude captures many-particle scattering states as it is obtained for second quantised fields in a partial wave basis.
 It results in a remarkable relation between the in-going and out-going fields \eqref{eqn:in-out-relation} that is a generalisation of the analogous result in a first quantised formalism \cite{Hooft:2015jea, Hooft:2016itl, Betzios:2016yaq}.
 This lends further support to the scattering matrix approach to quantum black holes as a resolution to the information paradox for the external observer.
-Finally, given that the centre of mass energies of the collisions are extremely suppressed $\sqrt{s}\gg \gamma M_{Pl}$ for large black holes, the infalling observer experiences no drama or firewalls at the horizon.
+Despite the expected large collision energies, information transfer is carried out by soft gravitons at all orders in perturbation theory.
+This implies that no momentum is transferred to or from the infalling observer.
+In itself, the $2-2$ amplitude is expected to be suppressed.
+But the black hole eikonal phase we develop allows for $2-N$ amplitudes with particle production to be calculated; such high point functions are expected to resolve the information problem.